pbaja/DoubleDecker/src/non_steam/meet_bottles.md

 # Meet Bottles
 ![Bottles Preview](https://usebottles.com/uploads/bottle-creation.png)
 Okay this is a reasonably new solution but it works.
-There are other solutions like Lutris, but we are not gonna talk about them here because of two reasons: Bottles is simpler and Bottles author is not a [douchebag](https://twitter.com/MComandon/status/1510327470460788738).
+There are other solutions like Lutris, but we are not gonna talk about them here because of two reasons: Bottles is simpler, more universal and it's author is not a [douchebag](https://twitter.com/MComandon/status/1510327470460788738).

 Bottles is a software that allows you to create virtual environments (bottles) that are completely separate from each other and come preconfigured for a different use cases - one of the cases is gaming.